 Cycling is more tiring, but not really much hotter than a tuk-tuk.
 You will take a bit longer to get places, but the routes are fairly shady.
 Additionally, you should wear either a helmet or sunhat while on your bike, and you get a pleasant breeze as you whizz along.
 Legs, however, do become tired.

 - Wear a sunhat (or helmet while on the bike).
 This really is a must-have item.
 We saw several tourists without sunhats and they looked like they wanted to die.

 - Take an umbrella for walking.
-This is especially useful for the later afternoons, as the sun rays come from a lower angle and seem even stronger as they hit your face and entire body.
-Having an umbrella allows you to shade yourself from this.
+This is especially useful for the later afternoons, as the sun’s rays come from a lower angle and seem even stronger as they hit your face and entire body.
+Having an umbrella allows you to shield yourself from this.

 - Eat.
 You lose many salts while sweating, so the common hot and salty noodle soup for breakfast or lunch is ideal.
 We found it fully revitalising.